dawsbot/arrford/readme.md

 Default: true
 Description: whether to use the Oxford comma or not

+##### join

+*optional*
+Type: `string`
+Default: 'and'
+Description: word used to join the list with the last element

-Take an array of strings and return a string of these items as an english list.
+Take an array of strings and return a string of these items as an list.
 Insert "," and "and" in a grammatically correct way.
 Follow the Oxford comma trend unless `false` is passed in for the second argument.
+Use the word 'and' to join the list unless some other word is specified for the third argument.
 Returns: `string`

 <br>